 Apart from choosing the appropriate size and resolution for your WordPress featured image, there are some other things to take into consideration.
-Below we’ll break down and explain the best strategies and practices, including everything from using high-resolution images to choosing simple and clean images for your website.
+Below I’ll break down and explain the best strategies and practices, including everything from using high-resolution images to choosing simple and clean images for your website.
 All of these strategies are available so you can utilize your featured image to its maximum potential.

 Use High-resolution Images